WALTER SYKES GEORGE COLLECTION

-The IIC Library's collections encompass a rich and varied universe of printed volumes, few digital resources, maps, media and rare book materials.
-Its print collection is nearing 50,000 and about 2000 media collection, besides the rare book collection.
-It has about 195 magazines, academic journals, national and international newspapers.
+The IIC Library collection encompasses a rich and varied universe of printed volumes, digital resources, maps, media and rare book materials.
+Its print collection numbers 54,565, with 5,529 of them being media collection, besides rare books collection.
+The Library subscribes to 166 magazines, academic journals, and national and international newspapers.

-The India Collection consists of rare books, maps and documents on British India numbering about 3000.
-The books cover a wide range of subjects including British Books on Indian history, archaeology, art and architecture, geography, natural sciences, medicine and medical history.
-One collection is particularly rich in personal accounts and memoirs.
-Translations from original Persian works relating to Mughal history are also a part of the collection.
-Most of the books were published between the 17th to 20th centuries.
-The earliest publication in the collection is a valuable edition of Philip Baldaeus’ ‘True and Exact Description of the Most Celebrated East India Coasts of Malabar and Coromandel' printed in 1672.
-Also included is Col. Tod’s ‘Annals of Rajasthan’ which was published in 1829.
-The collection has books authored by Mildred Archer, B. H. Baden Powell, A. L. Basham, J. Bradshaw, Percy Brown, R. Forbes, M. Wheeler and others.
+The India Collection consists of rare books, maps and documents on British India, numbering 3,024.
+The books cover a wide range of subjects, including British books on Indian history, archaeology, art and architecture, geography, the natural sciences, medicine and medical histories.
+Translations from the original Persian works relating to Mughal history form part of the collection.
+Most of these books were originally published between the 17th and 20th centuries.
+The earliest publication in the collection is a valuable edition of Philip Baldaeus’ True and Exact Description of the Most Celebrated East India Coasts of Malabar and Coromandel, printed in 1672.
+Also included is Col. Tod’s Annals of Rajasthan, published in 1829.
+The collection holds books authored by Mildred Archer, B. H. Baden Powell, A. L. Basham, J. Bradshaw, Percy Brown, R. Forbes, M. Wheeler, among others.
 There is also a valuable collection of journals, newspapers, dictionaries and lexicons on various Indian languages and dialects.

 Himalayan Club Collection

-The Himalayan Collection has about 550 old and new books on mountaineering, sports, travels and adventures, atlases, maps and on subjects pertaining to the Himalayan ecology and people.
-Famous books authored by William Douglas, L. J. Mackintosh, Markham Frederick, Fanny Parks, Giuseppe Tucci and F. E. Young Husband are part of this collection.
+The Himalayan Collection consists of 1,778 old and new books on mountaineering, sport, travel and adventure, atlases, maps, and on subjects pertaining to Himalayan ecology and peoples.
+Well-known books authored by William Douglas, L. J. Mackintosh, Markham Frederick, Fanny Parks, Giuseppe Tucci and F. E. Younghusband form part of this collection.

 Walter Sykes George Collection

-Dr C. D. Deshmukh Collection
+Dr. C. D. Deshmukh Collection

-The Library is also in the possession of about 1200 photographs collected by Dr C. D. Deshmukh, the first President of India International Centre.
-Besides, the collection contains correspondence, press clippings, cartoons appearing in leading newspapers and magazines, personal diaries, awards convocation gown or robe used by Dr. Deshmukh, awards and medals including commendation letters and miscellaneous papers and files.
-A comprehensive documentation work has been undertaken by the Library.
+Dr. C. D. Deshmukh was the first President of the India International Centre.
+The Deshmukh collection holds about 1,200 photographs collected by him, in addition to correspondence, press clippings, cartoons appearing in leading newspapers and magazines, personal diaries, awards, the convocation robe used by Dr. Deshmukh, awards and medals, commendation letters, and miscellaneous papers and files.
+Comprehensive documentation work has been undertaken by the Library.